celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 Team get together online on Microsoft Teams platform and discussed the.

+### WORK THAT HAS DONE
+- Project and Model created (Infrastructure - concluded PBI#)
+- Users added to the system

 ## "Code Challenge" Daily Scrum Meeting - 2
 ## "Code Challenge" Sprint Review Meeting